 “This is the most ideal social situation for our troop – both of our babies will be able to learn, grow, and play together,” said Linda King, Dallas Zoo’s Primate Supervisor.
 “This is also a big moment for mom Megan who has been extremely interested in Saambili since day one.
 She now has the wonderful opportunity to raise a baby of her own.”

-The zoo cares for nine gorillas, including its bachelor troop who live on the south side of the Gorilla Trail, and the family troop who live on the north side.
-The family troop remains behind the scenes where Hope and her baby can bond privately.
+The Dallas Zoo cares for ten gorillas, including the bachelor troop who live on the south side of the Gorilla Trail, and the family troop who live on the north side.
+All six family troop members have remained behind the scenes so Megan and her baby can bond privately.
 Zoologists will take their cues from Megan on her comfort level and readiness to explore the habitat.
 A moniker and the baby’s gender reveal will come within the coming weeks.

 Native to the Congo Basin, western lowland gorillas are the smallest of the subspecies and the least critically endangered.
 There are roughly 3,800 Grauer’s gorillas, 880 mountain gorillas, and 300 Cross River gorillas remaining in the wild.

-Our animal care team aims for Hope and her baby to make their first scheduled public appearance within the next week or so.
-We will share the date on our social media pages, so stay posted!
+Our animal care team aims for Megan and her baby to make their first scheduled public appearance by the end of the week (weather dependent).
+We will share the date on our social media channels!